top of page

 The noun 'disbelief' is composed of the prefix 'dis-' and the noun 'belief.'
 The prefix 'dis-' comes from Old French and signifies negation or reversal, while 'belief' stems from the Middle English word 'beleve,' which is rooted in the Old English 'geleafa,' meaning 'faith' or 'trust.'
 In its etymology, 'disbelief' conveys the idea of negating or reversing one's faith or trust in something.
 It represents a state of skepticism, doubt, or incredulity towards something that is difficult to accept or comprehend.
 The term underscores the contrast between accepting something as true, which is belief, and the refusal or reluctance to accept it, which is disbelief, highlighting the complex nature of human cognition and the questioning of accepted truths.

-Quiz: Find the meaning of disbelief
+Quiz: Find the meaning of the noun disbelief:

 Try Again!